jorgelaranjo/Logitech-Trackball-Speedcontrol-for-Linux/README.md

-# Logitech Trackball Speedcontrol for Linux
+# Trackball Speedcontrol for Linux
 a simple script that uses xinput to adjust the trackball speed.

 Created for M570 1.3.2016 adapted for MX on 15.12.2017 by Marc-André Tragé